-The Charles Stover Memorial Scholarship is awarded in the fall semester and is renewable for the spring and summer semester for students studying Welding or Collision Repair and Refinishing Technology.
+The Charles Stover Memorial Scholarship is awarded in the fall semester and is renewable for the spring and summer semester for students studying Welding.
 The amount awarded varies.
 Students must be enrolled in at least 12 hours and have at least a 2.00 cumulative grade point average.
 Incoming freshman must submit a letter of recommendation from their high school teacher or counselor with their application.
 Currently enrolled students must submit a letter of recommendation from an instructor in their field of study.
 The scholarship is open to students residing in UACCM's six-county service area.
-Students must complete the UACCM financial aid scholarship application to be eligible.
+Students must complete the UACCM Scholarship Application to be eligible.
 Recipients are chosen by the UACCM Scholarship Committee.
 The scholarship was established in 2015 by Danny and Delene Stover in memory of their son Charles.
 Charles attended Petit Jean Technical College (PJTC) in 1993 and studied collision repair and refinishing technology.
 He went on to work for Halter's Body Shop in Conway for over 20 years where he earned his Automotive Service Excellence (ASE) Certification.